zhad3/zrenderer/README.md

              --bodyPalette Palette for the body sprite.
 Set to -1 to use the standard palette.
 Default: -1 --headPalette Palette for the head sprite.
 Set to -1 to use the standard palette.
 Default: -1 --headdir Direction in which the head should turn.
 This is only applied to player sprites and only to the stand and sit action.
 Possible values are: straight, left, right or all.
 If 'all' is set then this direction system is ignored and all frames are interpreted like any other one.
 Default: all
+            --madogearType The alternative madogear sprite for player characters.
+Only applicable to madogear jobs.
+Possible values are 'robot' (0) and 'suit' (2).
+Default: robot
             --enableShadow Draw shadow underneath the sprite.
 Default: true --singleframes Generate single frames of an animation.
 Default: false --enableUniqueFilenames If enabled the output filenames will be the checksum of input parameters.
 This will ensure that each request creates a filename that is unique to the input parameters and no overlapping for the same job occurs.
 Default: false
      --returnExistingFiles Whether to return already existing sprites (true) or always re-render it (false).
 You should only use this option in conjuction with 'enableUniqueFilenames=true'.
 Default: false
                   --canvas Sets a canvas onto which the sprite should be rendered.
 The canvas requires two options: its size and an origin point inside the canvas where the sprite should be placed.
 The format is as following: <width>x<height>±<x>±<y>.
 An origin point of +0+0 is equal to the top left corner.
 Example: 200x250+100+125.
 This would create a canvas and place the sprite in the center.
 Default:
             --outputFormat Defines the output format.
-Possible values are 'png' or 'zip'.
+Possible values are 'png' (0) or 'zip' (1).
 If zip is chosen the zip will contain png files.
 Default: png
                 --loglevel Log level.
 Defines the minimum level at which logs will be shown.
 Possible values are: all, trace, info, warning, error, critical, fatal or off.
 Default: info
                    --hosts Hostnames of the server.
 Can contain multiple comma separated values.
 Default: localhost --port Port of the server.
 Default: 11011